teremterem/litellm-server-boilerplate/DOCKER_DEPLOYMENT.md

 This guide explains how to deploy the Claude Code GPT-5 proxy using Docker and Google Container Registry (GCR).

+**Repository**: This is a fork of the original [claude-code-gpt-5](https://github.com/teremterem/claude-code-gpt-5) with added Docker support.

 ## 🐳 Available Docker Images

 The Docker images are available in Google Container Registry: